danielsantana9824/challenge12-Sql/README.md

 - [How to Contribute](#how-to-contribute)
 - [Tests](#tests)

+## NOTE IMPORTANT
+If you want to use the "bonus" inquiries you need to put Consultin, if you don't do this, it's no working.

 ## Repository and Video
 - **Video Demonstration:** [Watch the video](https://app.screencastify.com/v2/manage/videos/SYPGNxywJ4tg9nBBlsi7)
 - **Code Repository:** [View the code on GitHub](https://github.com/danielsantana9824/challenge12-SqlEmployeeTracker)